jacobkap/crimebythenumbers/docs/intro-to-r.md

 ## Reading data into R

 For many research projects you'll have data produced by some outside group (FBI, local police agencies) and you want to take that data and put it inside R to work on it.
-We call that reading data into R. R is capable of reading a number of different formats of data which we will discuss in more detail in Chapter \ref(reading-and-writing-data).
+We call that reading data into R. R is capable of reading a number of different formats of data which we will discuss in more detail in Chapter \@ref(reading-and-writing-data).
 Here, we will talk about the standard R data file only.

 ### Loading data

-As we learned above in Section \ref(Setting the working directory) we need to set out working directory to the folder where the data is.
+As we learned above in Section \@ref(setting-the-working-directory) we need to set our working directory to the folder where the data is.
 For my own setup, R is already defaulted to the folder with this data so I do not need to set a working directory.
 For those following along on your own computer, make sure to set your working directory now.

 The `load()` function lets us load data already in the R format.
 These files will end in the extension ".rda" or sometimes ".Rda" or ".RData".
 Since we are telling R to load a specific file we need to have that file name in quotes and include the file extension ".rda".
-With R data, the object inside the data already has a name so we don't need to assign (something we will discuss in detail in Section \ref(#assignment)) a name to the data.
-With other forms of data such as .csv files we will need to do that as we'll see in Chapter \ref(reading-and-writing-data).
+With R data, the object inside the data already has a name so we don't need to assign (something we will discuss in detail in Section \@ref(#assignment)) a name to the data.
+With other forms of data such as .csv files we will need to do that as we'll see in Chapter \@ref(reading-and-writing-data).

 ```r